 This is made more explicit by the wonderful David Deutsch:

 Irrational: When we are chronically not correcting errors

 Anti-Rational: When we actively sabotage the means of correcting them

 Just as a river flows into the sea, the ideas in our mind flow ever closer towards understanding.
 When this process is halted, and we find ourselves stuck, this is irrationality.
-When we actively prevent this flow, hold onto fixed ideas and sabotaging the process of discovery — this is what it means to be anti-rational.
+When we actively prevent this flow, hold onto fixed ideas and sabotage the process of discovery — this is what it means to be anti-rational.